POS Lavu Review

 These types of reviews are becoming less and less frequent, and as the version numbers climb higher, so does the general attitude of Lavu’s customers.
 As I noted in the Ease of Use section, though, there are still kinks to work out.
 And if you’re not so technologically inclined, your response to the app’s inconsistent behavior could result in orders going missing, printers not printing, and other service-disrupting scenarios.
 That said, you shouldn’t have to be techno-savvy to avoid these pitfalls–when a company describes its product as “Apple-centric,” the general public assumes that that means easy or foolproof or accessible to everyone.
 That’s Apple’s whole deal.
 People who want a challenge buy Windows.

 I’ve never been a big fan of the whole “50 million Elvis fans can’t be wrong” argument.
 Maybe it was true for Elvis, maybe not, but substitute his name with Justin Bieber and you begin to see where the logic falls apart.
 But with software, that line of thinking holds more water.
-Here, it’s not a subjective assessment: people aren’t going to love software they’ve entrusted their business to, and overwhelmingly, customers love Lavu.
+People aren’t going to entrusted their business to software they don’t love, and overwhelmingly, customers love Lavu.
 The Lavu website and the app store are awash with glowing testimonials.
 Its ease of use and “cool” factor are often cited.
 A cloud-based way to manage a restaurant is a feature often praised by restaurant managers and owners who are finally enjoying getting to spend time away from their operation.
 Its low cost when compared with traditional POS systems for food service is also a common point of praise.

 “Even without the price being so low,” wrote one user on the app store, “it’s still a great system.”
 Another reviewer stated he had it “installed in 15 minutes and had [a] complete system within 1 hour.”
 Still another commented that “We have a 70 seat restaurant and this works great…I fully expect this system to pay for itself by making up for missed charges alone.”